nashville-software-school/client-side-mastery/book-2-leonids-toys/chapters/LT_PROPERTY_ACCESS.md

 # Display Toy Properties

+## Learning Objectives

+* You should be able to demonstrate how to display a properties's value on an object.
+* You should be able to explain the purpose of a `for..of` loop in JavaScript.
+* You should be able to identify the variable that represents the array in a `for..of` loop.
+* You should be able to identify the variable that represents each individual item in a `for..of` loop.

+## Accessing Properties

 To access a property of an object, you use a dot (`.`).
 You start with the variable name whose value is the object, type a dot, then type the name of the property you want to see.
 Let's use our phones as an example again.

 ```js